-What If My Spouse Gives Me an Allowance or House Money?
+What If My Spouse Wants to Give Me an Allowance?

 There's not one right way for a married couple to handle their finances.
 In some cases, spouses will agree on an allowance, or a set amount of spending money that's meant to last for a certain period of time.
 If both parties wholeheartedly agree to a spousal allowance, it can simply be a way for you to combine finances and budget.
 But sometimes, one partner may use the allowance as a way to manipulate or control their spouse with money.
 It's important that you understand the difference between these two scenarios.

 You and your spouse may agree to give each other a spending allowance, which is sometimes referred to as mad money, or pocket money.
 It doesn't cover things like normal daily expenses or bills.

 If you're using an allowance category in your budget to give each partner their own spending money, then it's usually not harmful.
 It's important to some couples to have a bit of money that you can spend on fun things without being accountable to your partner.
 The key is to set aside a reasonable amount that's within your budget, and to give each other the same amount to spend on things you enjoy, such as clothes or video games.